-It’s Easy!
-It takes only 7 ingredients and less than one hour to make this recipe
+- It’s Easy!
+It takes only 7 ingredients and less than one hour to make this easy apple crisp.

-This mini apple crisp recipe is healthy!
-It’s made with naturally sweet maple syrup, whole grains and walnuts.
+- These mini apple crisps are on the healthier side of desserts!
+They are made with naturally sweet maple syrup, whole grains and walnuts.

-It’s customizable.
-You can make one or two of these or as many as you want.
+- Individual desserts are very customizable!
+Make one or two or as many as you want.

-Pile the topping mixture over the top of the apples in the ramekins and bake.
+5. Pile the topping mixture over the top of the apples in the ramekins and bake until the topping turns golden brown.

 Estimated Time To Make This Recipe: 35 to 45 minutes.

-This recipe has very little added sweetener, because I like to let the sweetness from the apples shine through.
+Maple syrup.
+This recipe has very little added sweetener because the combination of honey and apples give this crisp a wonderful sweet taste without overpowering the flavor of fresh ingredients.
 If you prefer a more sweet taste, you can add a little more sweetener.

+Oats.
 Old fashioned rolled oats are the best choice of oats to use in this recipe.
-If they aren’t available you can use quick oats.
-Steel cut oats are not recommended.
+If they aren’t available you can use quick-cooking oats.
+Steel-cut oats are not recommended.

 Recipe Tips & Variations